Want to know about the Electrical discharge machining?

 - As the field’s voltage increases, the material of the conductive bridge heats up.

 - Some pieces are ionized to form a spark channel between the electrode and the workpiece.

 - At this point, Both the temperature and pressure in the channel rapidly increase, generating a spark.

-- A small amount of material is melt and vaporized from the electrode and the workpiece at the point of spark contact.
+- A small amount of material is melted and vaporized from the electrode and the workpiece at the point of spark contact.

 - Hence, metal removal in electric discharge machining takes place through Spark erosion.

-Here is the video guide to help you to see the actual working of EDM-
+Here is the video guide to help you to see the actual workings of ‘electrical discharge machining edm’-

 Are you there?

 If so, then I am heading you to the Advantages, disadvantages, and applications of this electrical machining.

 So, Let’s go…